3 Facebook Messenger Policies You Need To Know Before Selling Wine

 Not long ago, we broke the ice on a brand new method of marketing for wineries to know: Messenger Marketing.
-No other wine-industry marketing agency is talking about this stuff, so it’s exciting to be the first to shine light on it.
+No other wine-focused business is talking about this stuff, so it’s exciting to be the first to unveil it to our grape-crushing friends.

 This week, we’re going to illuminate an important aspect of Messenger Marketing that wineries should most definitely pay attention to: